Are you interested to write for Faith Today? Find out what we're looking for.

 We often require writers to submit more than one draft of an article, and payment will only be requisitioned after production of a final draft by the writer and approval by an FT editor.

-Copyright: Faith Today purchases first North American periodical rights only, with these exceptions: we grant reproduction permission without consultation with the author for: an anthology of collected works of Faith Today material; audio services for the handicapped; photocopies for use in a local church or classroom.
+Copyright: Faith Today purchases first North American periodical rights only, with these exceptions: we grant reproduction permission without consultation with the author for: an anthology of collected works of Faith Today material; audio services for handicapped people; photocopies for use in a local church or classroom.

 Reprinting: Freelance writers, columnists and other non-staff contributors own their work.
 We will direct any requests for reprint permission to them.
 (Articles by Faith Today staff are owned by the magazine, which generally forbids reprints for commercial uses, e.g. for advertising, advertorial or fundraising copy.)
 Reprints must include a credit line indicating Faith Today as the source and date of first publication.
 Please also add a line saying, "For a free sample copy of Faith Today, please call toll-free 1-866-302-3362."
 Please email to us a scan or link to the reprinted article for our files.